Kaysims/Grip-Club/README.md

 * Making buttons, a, elements have descriptive content.
 * Making sure that the colour contrast is good.

-Click here to see the checklist that this website has met in terms of accessibility.  https://www.a11yproject.com/checklist/

 # Technologies used